 Constantine was from an early age indoctrinated into the cult of Sol Invictus, which was the worship of the sun god Helios (also known as Sol).
 Constantine was indeed a monotheist, but historical evidence points to his god as not the God of Abraham as in Christianity, but rather the Roman sun god Helios.
 As early as 309 AD, Constantine had coins engraved which depicted him as a sort of deity in reference to the sun god.
 Inscribed on these coins was the words “Soli Invicto Comiti”, which is translated as “To the Sun, Invincible Companion.”

-Of course, this is not merely speculation based on just the word similarities; any God-fearing Jewish scholar can tell with absolute certainty the truth that Sabbath has and always was from Friday at sundown to Saturday at sundown.
-The Bible also confirms this very clearly.
+Of course, this is not merely speculation, as any God-fearing scholar of ancient Hebrew can tell with absolute certainty the truth that Sabbath has and always was from Friday at sundown to Saturday at sundown.

-Instead, Christmas was simply a fusion between two terrible pagan holidays, the first called Saturnalia.
-Saturnalia was a depraved pagan holiday week full of disgusting rituals, human sacrifices, depraved sexual immorality and orgies, and gift-giving; even the mistletoe was just more sexual immorality originating with Saturnalia.
+Instead, Christmas was simply a terrible pagan holiday called Saturnalia, full of disgusting rituals, human sacrifices, depraved sexual immorality and orgies, gift-giving, and even the mistletoe was just more sexual immorality originating with Saturnalia.

 Historically celebrated from December 17 to 23, Constantine simply slapped on a Christian name, made it December 25, and thus merged Christianity with the depraved holiday of Saturnalia.
 Before this, there was no precedent in Christianity, since the date of the birth of Christ is not actually known.